reversinglabs/reversinglabs-sdk-py3/README.md

 - `delete_user_tags`
   - Accepts a single hash string and removes one or more user tags from the requested sample
 - `get_yara_rulesets_on_the_appliance_v2`
-  - Retrieves a list of YARA rulesets that are on the A1000 appliance
+  - Retrieves a list of YARA rulesets that are on the Spectra Analyze appliance
   - The list can be filtered by several criteria (ruleset status, source, and owner) using optional parameters
 - `get_yara_ruleset_contents`
   - Retrieves the full contents of the requested ruleset in raw text/plain format